-You should check sites like POLICE.UK to investigate crime levels
+Check sites like POLICE.UK to investigate crime levels

-Consider how you will get to and from work, and if you use public transport, check what areas are best served by rail and bus services
+Think about how you’ll get to and from work.
+If you use public transport, check what areas are best served by rail and bus services

 Is the land on a flood plain?